 - HVAC service manager, $71,176 average salary

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
-For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
-Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+For example, master engineers who can manage projects and design custom HVAC systems could be eligible for salaries as high as six figures.
+Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most